Meditation and Brain Function

 This one even more so, the scores dropped after meditation a little bit.
 So it’s totally possible that you know it’s having different effects for different people.
 Again, you can see this person also didn’t do it as often.

 This is the most encouraging one, again out of frequent trials but this is a really big jump that this person stopped meditation.
 This kind of one makes me wonder if there is a different effects of stopping meditation and is different from the opposite and it’s not just the opposite of starting.

 But anyway I saved this one for last because here it shows the opposite effect and he seems to show that meditation makes him worse.
 You can imagine it would do that, and it’s not so great, but it is a little surprising the one out of these seven of us that showed that effect, but this is pretty much the opposite of my chart.

-So, the numbers don’t tell the story as well as the grass because the trends aren’t they are, but they definitely shows the massive variance.
+So, the numbers don’t tell the story as well as the graphs because the trends aren’t there, but they definitely show the massive variance.
 So this first column is you know meditation versus control.
 The second column is second control versus meditation.

 I also looked at them that maybe if you get closer to meditation, and I looked at only the morning results because everybody was meditating in the morning.
 Most of these trials were in an hour or two within meditating anyway, but it doesn’t improve the numbers that much.

 So, my overall conclusion I would say my results are more positive than I would have thought, and there does seem to be some small effect for me.
 Where exactly it’s coming from is another story.
 Now if you were keeping score I think it was four out of six the subject show a positive effect, and one showed a negative effect, so the 3 out of 6 showed a positive effect.
 I’ve thought it was pretty inconclusive, and everybody felt like it was helping, whether it was or not.
 I thought it was helping to, which I will come back to in the second.